datawire/ambassador-docs/docs/emissary/3.2/topics/install/convert-to-v3alpha1.md

 import Alert from '@material-ui/lab/Alert';

-# Convert Configuration Resources to `getambassador.io/v3alpha1`
+# Convert Configuration to `getambassador.io/v3alpha1`

 Once your $productName$ $version$ installation is running, it is **strongly recommended** that you convert your existing configuration resources from `getambassador.io/v2` to